 Fortunately for Estes, she loved business.
 When faced with the decision on whether to pursue a career in music, she contemplated the meaning behind the phrase “starving artist” and instead set aside aspirations of fame for the practicality of making a solid living.

 Estes hails from a family of TU grads, and ultimately chose TU over her other top contender (the University of Kansas) because of its smaller feel.
 “I felt like I could really blossom at TU, and I did.”

 Her memories of TU include the supportive professors and opportunities to practice theory through applied case studies and real-world projects.
 In one of her marketing classes, she worked on a campaign for the Ansa Baby Bottle, a product originally developed in Muskogee, Okla.
 “It was a great experience to see it go from a startup business to being sold to a larger company,” Estes said.

-She also values the liberal arts foundation TU’s curriculum provided.
+She also values the educational foundation TU’s curriculum provided.
 “My professors encouraged me to think instead of just regurgitating information.
 Arguing and questioning ideas were actually cherished.
 I was in my element at TU.”